Deep Learning Based 3D Segmentation: A Survey: 3D Semantic Segmentation

-\emph{Improved 2D Convolutional Neural Networks} (2D-CNNs) Inspired from cascaded feature networks~\cite{lin2017cascaded}, Jiang et al.\cite{jiang2017incorporating} proposed a novel Dense-Sensitive Fully Convolutional Neural Network (DFCN) which incorporates depth information into the early layers of the network using feature fusion tactics.
-This is followed by several dilated convolutional layers for context information exploitation.
-Similarly, Wang et al.\cite{wang2018depth} proposed a depth-aware 2D-CNN by introducing two novel layers, depth aware convolution layer and depth-aware pooling layer, which are based on the prior that pixels with the same semantic label and similar depth should have more impact on one another.
+\emph{Improved 2D Convolutional Neural Networks (2D CNNs)}.
+Inspired by cascaded feature networks~\cite{lin2017cascaded}, the Dense-Sensitive Fully Convolutional Neural Network (DFCN)~\cite{jiang2017incorporating} integrates depth information into the early layers of the network using feature fusion techniques, followed by several dilated convolutional layers to capture contextual information.
+Similarly, the depth-aware 2D CNN~\cite{wang2018depth} introduced a depth-aware convolution layer and a depth-aware pooling layer, designed with the concept that pixels sharing the same semantic label and similar depth should exert a stronger influence on each other.